 Lounge Amenities and Layout

 The actual lounge is located one floor above the entrance.
-Upon entry, there is a small lobby like area with a group of attendants.
+Upon entry, there is a small lobby-like area with a group of attendants.
 I was greeted by name by one of the attendants who approached me.
-She also took my luggage and stored it with another attendant in the cloakroom storage area.
+She also took my luggage and stored it in the cloakroom storage area with another attendant.
 I was also asked if I needed my clothes to be pressed.
-I didn’t, but it was a good perk to have, definitely!
-Noting that it is my first time in this new lounge, the attendant offered to show me around the lounge.
+I didn’t, but it was a good perk to have!
+Noting that it was my first time in this new lounge, the attendant offered to show me around the lounge.

 The entrance lobby leads to a long walkway.
-Walking down this walkway, you will see the Style & Shave salon first on the right side, and the entrance to the main lounge area on the left.
+Walking down this walkway, you will see the Style & Shave salon first on the right side and the entrance to the main lounge area on the left.
 There is a counter in front of the salon.
-The salon provides manicure and nails and hair blow dry services to female customers, while male customers can opt for the shaving service or a simple haircut.
+The salon provides manicure and nail and hair blow-dry services to female customers, while male customers can opt for the shaving service or a simple haircut.

 Next to the salon counter is the fitness center.
 The fitness room has a few cardio types of equipment and free weights and yoga mats at the back.
 While this space might not be a full-fledged gym like some fitness centers in other airports, this is the first fitness center within an airline lounge!
 Of course, most people do not come to the airport lounge to work out.

-Walking further down the walkway, there is a brightly lit and colorful children playroom on the left.
-There is also a trained nanny on duty at all times to look after the young children, so that the adults can enjoy the lounge with a peace of mind.
+Walking further down the walkway, there is a brightly lit and colorful children’s playroom on the left.
+There is also a trained nanny on duty at all times to look after the young children so that the adults can enjoy the lounge with peace of mind.

 After checking out the amenities along the walkway, I entered the main lounge area through the door opposite the Style & Salon counter.
-There is a concierge table at the right side upon entry where the staff will assist with flight changes or other requests.
+There is a concierge table at the right side upon entry, where the staff will assist with flight changes or other requests.
 The main dining area is located after the entrance/concierge area.
 The area is nicely decorated and feels like a high-end restaurant.
 Food and drinks are ordered off the menu.
 There is also a small bar here.
-On the right side of the dining area are 2 large family rooms which can be closed as well.
+On the right side of the dining area are two large family rooms, which can also be closed.
 At the back of the dining area is the enclosed Cigar Lounge.

 The dining area extends to the back behind the Cigar Lounge as well.
 There are more seating areas there too.
 Walking past the dining area, you will see the main bar in the lounge.
-The bar space is huge, with an Etihad style geometric shelf at the back displaying all their liquors.
-There is a nice lounge seating area opposite the bar for passengers who wish to not seat at the bar.
+The bar space is huge, with an Etihad-style geometric shelf at the back displaying all their liquors.
+There is a nice lounge seating area opposite the bar for passengers who wish not to sit there.

-After the bar is the back of the main lounge area.
-There is a TV room on the left.
-In the middle is the Relax and Recline room, where customers can sit on comfortable reclining chairs.
-Unlike other first-class lounges where there are private or personal rooms to sleep in, Etihad First Class lounge does not have that.
+After the bar is the back of the main lounge area, and there is a TV room on the left.
+The Relax and Recline room is in the middle, where customers can sit on comfortable reclining chairs.
+Unlike other first-class lounges with private or personal rooms to sleep in, Etihad First Class lounge does not have that.
 Instead, this area is the main sleeping area for customers.
-This area is generally darker than the rest of the lounge, although there is a huge display screen spanning the entire wall which plays some soothing video and sounds.
+This area is generally darker than the rest of the lounge, although there is a huge display screen spanning the entire wall, which plays some soothing videos and sounds.
 I did not try to sleep here during my visit.
-Lastly, at the right side of the Relax and Recline room is another small dining area.
+Lastly, another small dining area at the right side of the Relax and Recline room.
 This area has a small buffet spread for those who do not wish to order food from the menu.

 Drinks, Cigars, Spa and Food

 After touring the lounge, I immediately went to the bar.
 The bartenders on duty were a few friendly Ukrainian guys who asked about my alcoholic preferences to come up with a tasting menu for me.
-I must point out that the drinks menu at the bar was extensive and superb, with a wide range of premium liquor, wine, special cocktails, a good selection of beer as well as non-alcoholic choices such as mocktails, tea, and coffee.
-The champagne served are similar to the ones on board – the Bollinger La Grande Annee 2005 and the Duval Leroy Rose.
+I must point out that the drinks menu at the bar was extensive and superb, with a wide range of premium liquor, wine, special cocktails, a good selection of beer, and non-alcoholic choices such as mocktails, tea, and coffee.
+The champagne served is similar to the ones on board – the Bollinger La Grande Annee 2005 and the Duval Leroy Rose.

 I started my tasting with a cup of the $700+ USD Hennessy Paradis, served with a piece of chocolate.
-After that, I had a glass of Chivas 25 and a Woodford Reserve.
+After that, I had a Chivas 25 and a Woodford Reserve glass.
 I then ordered a Melbourne cocktail, as it was my flight destination.
-On top of the regular classic cocktails, Etihad worked with a beverage consultancy to offers specially crafted signature cocktails named after some of the cities that they fly to – Melbourne, Sydney, New York, Los Angeles, Paris, London, Dublin, Mumbai, and Shanghai.
-After my delicious Melbourne cocktail, my bartender Dmitry then made me a special off the menu cocktail.
-Basically, if you do not find what you fancy, you just need to discuss your preferences with the bartender to create a special customized drink.
+On top of the regular classic cocktails, Etihad worked with a beverage consultancy to offer specially crafted signature cocktails named after some of the cities that they fly to – Melbourne, Sydney, New York, Los Angeles, Paris, London, Dublin, Mumbai, and Shanghai.
+After my delicious Melbourne cocktail, my bartender Dmitry made me a special off-the-menu cocktail.
+If you do not find what you fancy, you need to discuss your preferences with the bartender to create a special customized drink.

-After a satisfying round of drinks, the floor manager Mikhel then suggested that I go try out some cigars in the Cigar Lounge.
+After a satisfying round of drinks, the floor manager Mikhel suggested I try out some cigars in the Cigar Lounge.
 Once again, Etihad pushes the boundaries of a lounge.
-The lounge offers a selection of 9 premium cigars, with the usual Cubans such as Cohibas and Montecristos dominating the list.
+The lounge offers a selection of 9 premium cigars, with the usual Cubans, such as Cohibas and Montecristos dominating the list.
 You can also enjoy the cigar with whiskey or cognac, or really, anything you feel like off the bar menu.

-After 2 cigars and scotches, I decided to get a quick 15 minute back massage before having my dinner.
+After two cigars and scotches, I got a quick 15-minute back massage before dinner.
 The massage treatment was soothing and good, and I felt refreshed after the session.
 I then proceeded to eat my dinner in the main dining area.